JesseDWhite/pizza-parlor/README.md

 _{Let people know what to do if they run into any issues or have questions, ideas or concerns.
 Encourage them to contact you or make a contribution to the code.}_
 ## Contact Information
 _{Add your contact information here.}_
+## Specs
+Describe fullPrice()

+Describe pizzaPrice()

+Test: it should take in input and spit out a new object called "fullOrder" using the PizzaOrder constructor.
+Code: pizzaPrice("Small", "Brooklyn", "Mushrooms", "none") Expected Output: